SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Rainbow will hear me say it.*

-"Rainbow Dash, will you g.. g…"
+"Rainbow Dash, will you g... g…"

 *I will overcome my shyness.*